Skip to main content

 Outside of the U.S. Applying for an H-4 Visa Abroad

 If the dependent(s) are outside of the U.S. or travel outside of the U.S. after the I-539 Change of status to H-4 has been approved, a dependent may apply for an H-4 visa (entry stamp) at the U.S. Consulate with the original Form I-797 of the H-1B principal.
-We recommend you check the U.S. Consulate’s website for specific information and required documentation.
-We also recommend the H-4 dependent visa applicant show, at minimum, the following documents:

 • Original Form I-797 of the H-1B principal